Mission of the

 Dr. Mark Harrison|

-experimental crystals was measured to be 4% FWHM at 662 keV.
-Dr.
+crystals was measured to be 4% FWHM at 662 keV.
+Dr. Mark Harrison holds

-Mark Harrison holds the distinction of being the first PhD student to graduate
+the distinction of being the first PhD student to graduate from the

-for nearly five years.
-Dr. Harrison then moved to Argonne National Laboratory where
+National Laboratory for nearly five years.
+Dr. Harrison then moved to Argonne

-served as the Director of the Radiation Detection Group.
-Recently, Dr. Harrison returned to KSU to work on
+Director of the Radiation Detection Group.
+In 2016, Dr. Harrison returned

 Advisor: Douglas S. McGregor